What Happens When You Get Arrested?

 You have a legal right to remain silent and anything you say may be used against you in a court of law.
 It is important for you to consult with your attorney before answering any questions.
 If you cannot afford an attorney, the court will appoint you an attorney.
 Also, you should not give any statements in the belief that if you cooperate they will let you go.

-If you do not receive a bond at the first appearance hearing, your case will usually be set for another court date, which is called the preliminary hearing.
+If you do not receive a bond at first appearance, your case will usually be set for another court date, which is called the preliminary hearing.
 At the preliminary hearing, the judge will decide if there is probable cause to bind the charges over to the appropriate court.